jeklnd/jeklnd/README.md

 - 👋 Hi, I’m @jeklnd
 - 👀 I’m interested in full-stack web development, AWS, Terraform, and DevOps
-- 🌱 I’m currently developing websites and apps and building cloud infrastructures written as code in Terraform.
+- 🌱 I’m currently developing websites and apps
 - 📫 How to reach me: send me an email at jdkrensel@gmail.com or message me on LinkedIn at  www.linkedin.com/in/jessekrensel

 <!---